becodeorg/verou-3-how-to-ask-questions-Jordydp/README.md

 # how to ask a question?
 ***
-1.   ## check if your question already exist
+1.  ## Check if your question already exist
     - Have a link to solutions that haven't helped or how your question is diverse

 2. ## Understand the code